The Foundation

 To stimulate new thinking and new solutions the Foundation stresses the importance of meetings and collaboration, so it likes to support interdisciplinary ventures and projects that link together different sectors of society.

 The Foundation’s commitment to the projects supported is based on confidence that the project owner has the capability to expand the boundaries of our shared knowledge and understanding, and a sure and certain belief that knowledge changes and improves lives.
+More than 370 donations have been made to date, with the Foundation having given SEK 6.7 billion to causes that benefit society.
+The largest donation to date has been made to the Nobel Center Foundation, through two awards amounting to SEK 1.15 billion.
+The donation will enable the construction of the new Nobel Center at Slussen in Stockholm – a building whose content will enlighten, inspire and stimulate.

-Various entrepreneurship courses have together received around SEK 1.3 billion, with Stockholm School of Economics, Stockholm School of Entrepreneurship and the Royal Swedish Academy of Engineering Sciences (IVA) major recipients.
+Various entrepreneurship courses have together received around SEK 1.5 billion, with Stockholm School of Economics, Stockholm School of Entrepreneurship and the Royal Swedish Academy of Engineering Sciences (IVA) major recipients.
 A donation of SEK 75 million from the Foundation also enabled the start of education and research in fashion studies, with the Centre for Fashion Studies now well established at Stockholm University.

-In the scientific field, research into type 1 diabetes is the area where the Foundation has made its largest contribution, amounting to around SEK 400 million to date.
+In the scientific field, research into type 1 diabetes is the area where the Foundation has made its largest contribution, amounting to around SEK 480 million to date.
 Significant support has also been given to research in areas such as cancer, cardiovascular disease, antibiotic resistance and neurological disease.

 Fryshuset was the first children’s and young people’s organisation to receive support for its activities from the Foundation.
-So far, its projects have received funding from the Foundation totalling around SEK 195 million, helping Fryshuset to develop into a highly valued centre for children and young people within sport, knowledge, leisure activities and more.
-Organisations for children and young people have together received nearly SEK 580 million.
+So far, its projects have received funding from the Foundation totalling around SEK 245 million, helping Fryshuset to develop into a highly valued centre for children and young people within sport, knowledge, leisure activities and more.
+Organisations for children and young people have together received nearly SEK 800 million.

-At the end of 2024 donations to the three focus areas were distributed approximately as follows (in SEK): 45 percent to research, 45 percent to education and 10 percent to children and young people.
+At the end of 2025 donations to the three focus areas were distributed approximately as follows (in SEK): 38 percent to research, 50 percent to education and 12 percent to children and young people.